-- the Government temporarily reduced the VAT rate applicable to the supply of gas for civil and industrial uses to 5%, in the invoices issued for consumption of October, November and December 2021.
+- 1. the Government temporarily reduced the VAT rate applicable to the supply of gas for civil and industrial uses to 5%, in the invoices issued for consumption of October, November and December 2021.
 This reduction was then further extended to cover consumption until December 2023.
-Under usual conditions, the VAT rate applied to gas consumption is: - 10% for annual consumption up to 480 m3, and 22% over this threshold for household users; - 10% for non-household users.
+Starting from January 2024, the VAT rate applied to gas consumption has come back under usual conditions; the VAT rate applied to gas consumption is: - 10% for annual consumption up to 480 m3, and 22% over this threshold for household users; - 10% for non-household users.

-Starting from the third quarter of 2022, the Government has also taken a significant measure in favor of customers with consumption of up to 5,000 m3/year consisting of a large discount (about 30% per cubic meter), which actually produces a reduction in the total price.
-On a formal level, since this discount is applied through a negative component classified among general system charges (UG2), it makes the total of the charges themselves no longer equal to zero, but negative, for the aforementioned customers (up to 5,000 m3/year).
+Starting from the third quarter of 2022 to the second quarter of 2023, the Government has also taken a significant measure in favor of customers with consumption of up to 5,000 m3/year consisting of a large discount (about 30% per cubic meter), which produced a reduction in the total price.
+On a formal level, since this discount was applied through a negative component classified among general system charges (UG2), it made the total of the charges themselves no longer equal to zero, but negative, for the aforementioned customers (up to $5,000 \, \text{m}^3/\text{year}$).

 Finally, the Government adopted some measures which, while not having a direct impact on energy prices, help consumers to alleviate the higher cost of energy products.
 These measures consist in expanding the number of beneficiaries of energy bonuses and in increasing the value of these bonuses for household consumers in poor economic conditions and in granting a tax credit to non-household consumers for the purchase of electricity and natural gas.
+The latest extraordinary contribution which increased the amount of bonuses reserved for household users in poor economic conditions concerned the natural gas consumption in the third quarter of 2023 and the electricity consumption in the first quarter of 2024.